Joint Compound vs Spackle for Cracks: Which is Best for Your Needs?

 Can I paint over spackle or joint compound immediately after application?

-No—allow the material to fully dry and cure before painting to ensure proper adhesion and a smooth finish.
+It’s important to let the material dry and cure completely before painting.
+This ensures better adhesion and a smoother finish.

 What tools do I need for applying joint compound or spackle effectively?